PrzemyslawSwiderski/yaml-secrets-gradle-plugin/README.md

 Check out `examples` directory to find sample projects.

 ## Notes
-* plugin automatically adds secret files pattern to `.gitignore` if exists in root dir.
+* plugin automatically adds secret files pattern to `.gitignore` if this file exists in root dir.
 * secret files with the same name can be overridden in child projects (overriding single Yaml properties is not supported)